Vegetation Management (Clearing for Relevant Purposes) Amendment Bill 2018

 “These amendments are really just getting rid of these silly anomalies that are in the act.
 By doing that, the industry has a vast array of activities it can conduct.”— 2019-04-02View Hansard

-Opposed the bill, arguing it provides little support for long-term economic growth or sustainable environmental protections and would strip accountability measures that protect Queensland's natural environment and biodiversity.
+Opposed the bill, arguing it would abolish the strong vegetation management framework and strip accountability and transparency measures that protect Queensland's natural environment and biodiversity.

 “The amendments put forward in this private member's bill will look only to abolish the strong framework already in place and, if anything, strip any accountability and transparency measures that are there to protect our greatest asset, our natural environment and biodiversity.”— 2020-02-04View Hansard